dannyinpyoung/Data-Science-Portfolio/README.md

 * ### Financial Risk Management, Economics, and Financial Markets ###
 	* __Python__ + __Excel__
-		* Implied Volatility Estimation and Forecasting: Analyze and estimate implied volatility using EWMA, GARCH(1,1), and GARCH(N,M) models.
+		* [Implied Volatility Analysis and Forecasting](https://github.com/dannyinpyoung/Data-Science-Portfolio/blob/main/IV%20Analysis/FRM%20Assignment.ipynb): Analyze and estimate implied volatility using EWMA, GARCH(1,1), and GARCH(N,M) models.
 Used Sum of Squared Errors and Maximum Liklihood Estimator methods for optimizing parameters with EWMA.
 We calculate key FRM metrics such as VaR, C-VaR, and M-VaR, and assess model performance through back-testing.
 	_Tools used: Pandas, NumPy, Scipy Optimize, and Matplotlib.

 * ### Business Intelligence and Analytics ###